-University of Maryland University College (UMUC) seeks adjunct faculty to teach on site in Shady Grove, MD, Hagerstown, MD, Waldorf, MD, California, MD and Killeen, TX in the Behavioral and Social Science program.
+University of Maryland University College (UMUC) seeks adjunct faculty to teach on site in Hagerstown, MD, California, MD, Killeen, TX, Langley AFB, VA, Aberdeen, MD, and Quantico, VA in the Behavioral and Social Science program.
 Specifically, we are seeking faculty for the following courses:

 Technology in Contemporary Society (BEHS 103) - An interdisciplinary introduction to the role of technology in contemporary society.
 The aim is to apply principles and concepts from a variety of social science disciplines (e.g., anthropology, sociology, psychology and gerontology) to explore the influence of technology on society and the effect of technological change on our social lives, including our interpersonal relationships, work, culture, and society.
 Topics include how technology changes relationships, the cumulative advantages and disadvantages associated with technology, digital natives versus digital immigrants, the pace of technological change, changes to the nature of how people learn and think, and the meaning of technology in society.

 Diversity Awareness (BEHS 220) - An examination of the many dimensions of diversity within the framework of modern culture and principles of social justice.
 The aim is to interact and communicate effectively and appropriately within a diverse society.
 Emphasis is on raising consciousness of diversity and using critical thinking with respect to stereotypes, prejudice, and discrimination.
 Discussion covers issues related to age, disability, race, religion, gender, sexual orientation, national origin, and socioeconomic status, as well as current issues in diversity studies.